Awards Logo

 • The team made a demonstrable and highly effective impact in delivering organisational objectives.

-Presentations to the judging panel are required for all shortlisted entries in this category:
+Presentations to the judging panel are required for all shortlisted entries in this category.

 Learning technologies organisation of the year

-Presentations to the judging panel are required for all shortlisted entries in this category:
+Presentations to the judging panel are required for all shortlisted entries in this category.

 Learning designer of the year

 This is an individual award that recognises the contribution that learning designers make to the success of learning technologies projects.
 Learning designers are taken to mean those who work with subject matter experts to specify and write learning materials subsequently realised by learning developers and graphic artists.
 The award is assessed based on consistent high quality and effective learning design over at least four years.
-In particular:

 • The learning designer demonstrates an understanding of the learning and performance needs of users.